 Help your employees be productive, even when they're your friend.

-Dennis called with a provocative question.
+Dennis called in with a provocative question:

 This is Dennis from Savanah.
 I'm having trouble with an employee of mine who also happens to be a friend.
 He's very unorganized, he's very unproductive...I have to check behind him to make sure things are getting done...What can I do to make sure that the work that he's responsible for gets done and gets done timely? ...
 I've tried micromanaging him, I've tried getting upset with him, I've tried letting him do his own schedule, and nothing just seems to work.
 Any advice you could give me on how to get him to be more productive without me losing any more of my hair would be very beneficial.